ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {NOTE: }

-**What Compare Exchange Items Are**

-* Compare-exchange items are cluster-wide key/value pairs where the key is a unique identifier.
+* **Compare-exchange** items are cluster-wide key/value pairs where the key is a unique identifier.

 * Each compare-exchange item contains:
   * A key which is a unique string across the cluster